-Sycamore’s previous title, The Freezer Door, was a New York Times Editors’ Choice, one of Oprah Magazine’s Best LGBTQ Books of 2020, and a finalist for the PEN/Jean Stein Book Award.
+Sycamore’s previous title, The Freezer Door, was a New York Times Editors’ Choice, one of Oprah Magazine’s Best LGBTQ Books of 2020, and a Finalist for the PEN/Jean Stein Book Award.

 photo by Jesse Mann